in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 export default CourseComponent
 ```

-When you try to update a course, you would see the screen below
+When you try to update a course, you would see the screen below.

 ![Image](/images/react-2-course-details-update.png "Course Component Second Version")

-When you try to create a course, you would see the screen below
+When you try to create a course, you would see the screen below.

 ![Image](/images/react-3-course-details-create.png "Course Component Second Version")